ibm-cloud-docs/Cloudant/api/advanced_replication.md

 However,
 the endpoint does not include results for replications that are in the `completed` or `failed` state;
-the reason is that such replications are considered to have finished, and therefore are no longer a active job.
+the reason is that such replications are considered to have finished, and therefore are no longer active jobs.

 #### Query parameters